iconfu/svg-inject/README.md

 <​img​ ​src​=​"image.svg"​ ​onload​=​"SVGInject(this)"​ ​onerror​=​"SVGInject.err(this)" /​>
 ```

-Note that the `onerror="SVGInject.err(this)"` is necessary if SVGInject is used with the `onload` attribute,​ because the `onInjectFail` callback will only get triggered this way.
+Note that the `onerror="SVGInject.err(this)"` is necessary if SVGInject is used with the `onload` attribute,​ because the `onFail` callback will only get triggered this way.

 ## What about some examples?